aelkz/wildfly-hystrix-sample/README.md

 The dashboard will be available at<br>
 http://hystrix-dashboard-hystrix-wildfly.127.0.0.1.nip.io/hystrix

-Hystrix Dashboard must be configured to add the stream from Turbine; the url of the stream is:<br>
+Hystrix dashboard must be configured to add the stream from Turbine; the url of the stream is:<br>
 http://<service_internal_ip>:8080/turbine-1.0.0-SNAPSHOT/turbine.stream

+# How to test

 In order to generate some load to Payroll Service you can use the command:

 	$ ab -n 100 http://payroll-app-hystrix-wildfly.127.0.0.1.nip.io/payroll

+Hystrix dashboard will show if the circuit is open or closed during the execution of the test.